 EE 226.
 Advanced Information and Coding Theory.
 9 units (3-0-6); first term.
 A selection of topics in information theory and coding theory not normally covered in EE/Ma 126 ab or EE/Ma/CS 127.
 These topics include constrained noiseless codes, constructive coding theorems for erasure channels, density evolution, repeat-accumulate and related codes, and network coding.
-Not offered 2011-12.
+Not offered 2010-11.

 EE 243 abc.
 Quantum Electronics Seminar.
 6 units (3-0-3); first, second, third terms.
 Advanced treatment of topics in the field of quantum electronics.
 Each weekly seminar consists of a review and discussion of results in the areas of quantum electronics and optoelectronics.
-Instructor: Yariy.
-Not offered 2011-12.
+Instructor: Yariv.